appwrite/rfc/021-type-safety-in-sdks.md

 ### Breaking Changes

 No breaking changes.
 Existing type safety works as it is.
 Users who want the type-safe version can opt in by using the new command.

+### Deprecations

+The `appwrite types` command will be deprecated in favor of `appwrite generate`.
+The new command provides a more comprehensive solution with full type-safe SDK generation, not just type definitions.
+Migration path: `appwrite types` → `appwrite generate --types-only` (if needed) or full `appwrite generate`.

 ### Reliability (Tests & Benchmarks)